 Soil and Transplanting

-Plant beach bells in a standard succulent soil mix or use a combination of regular potting soil and perlite.
+Plant beach bells in standard succulent soil mix or use a combination of ordinary potting soil and perlite.
+Kalanchoes look great in clay pots.

 Repot mature plants at the start of spring.